 - Medical Use – For medical marijuana clinicians, this device could help them work with their patients to determine how well each individual metabolizes various products and help them hone in on effective therapeutic results.

-- Consumers – Much like a diabetic checks their blood sugar to determine a dose of insulin, an affordable rapid response test could help consumers determine when it’s appropriate to take another dose.
+- Consumers – Much like diabetic checks their blood sugar to determine a dose of insulin, an affordable rapid-response test could help consumers determine when it’s appropriate to take another dose.

 - DUI Prevention – Many bars in Minnesota have a box on the wall that for $2.00 dispenses a sterile straw allowing patrons to check their own BAC before they leave.
 Although less than accurate, the general idea is to give the patron enough information to make an educated decision to call a cab instead.
 Similarly, in places where social consumption is legal, with THC detection, consumers could avoid costly encounters with the law.